-If you’re looking for a hearty, filling and comforting appetizer for game day, any other gathering (or dinner!) look no further.
-These Philly Cheesesteak Sliders are your answer!
+If you’re looking for a hearty, filling and comforting appetizer or dinner, look no further.
+These delicious Philly Cheesesteak Sliders are your answer!

 - 6 slices provolone cheese